When to plant Cabbage in Atchison County, MO

 Atchison County, Missouri is in USDA Hardiness Zone 5b.
 The average last spring frost is April 22 and first fall frost is October 13.

-Atchison County County sits in USDA Zone 5b.
+Atchison County sits in USDA Zone 5b.
 Cabbage grows reliably in zones 1a through 10b, so it's a good fit here.

-Can Cabbage grow in Atchison County County's climate?
+Can Cabbage grow in Atchison County's climate?

 Your Atchison County Garden Planner — Free